eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - **EDGEINDEX** is a running index that starts at 0 for edge that approaches tls linkIndex 0 (typically the northern approach)
 - **LANEINDEX** is a running index for the current edge that starts at the first vehicular lane (sidewalks do not count)

+Each lane incoming to the traffic light will receive a detector.
+However, not all detectors can be used in all phases.
+In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
+This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
+A simple fix is often the provide dedicate left turn lanes.

 !!! note
     Sumo will issue a warning of the form "... has no controlling detector" if a phase or link index does not have usable detectors.

+!!! note
+    When setting option **--tls.actuated.jam-threshold** to a value > 0 (i.e. 30), all detectors will be usable, because useless phase extension is automatically avoided if a detector is found to be jammed.
+Alternatively, this can be configured for individual tls (`<param key="jam-threshold" value="30">`) or even individual lanes using `<param key="jam-threshold:LANEID" value="30">` by putting the `<param>` element into the `<tlLogic>` definition.

 Detector activation states can optionally be written to the [TLS output](Output/Traffic_Lights.md#optional_output).